 About QSLs, LOTW, and eQSL

 Deep into retirement, I have no extra money to waste on the postage to send and receive QSL cards, the cost to print them, and the many hours it takes to file them and send replies.
 The average cost of sending an SASE with return postage is now more than $3 US.
-I have to pay $2 for one IRC.
+I can no longer buy IRCs.
 If you're not on LOTW, I'm much less likely to call you when I see you spotted.
 Putting your log on LOTW and eQSL saves an average of $3 for everyone who wants a confirmation from you.
 Be a considerate ham -- put your log on LOTW and eQSL.
 Both are free, and are easy to use if you use the popular computer logging software.
 I've used DXKeeper (also free) with LOTW since 2004.
 Yes, LOTW charges a small amount when you apply a QSO to an award, about the cost of printing one paper card.
-I started over on DXCC when I moved here from Chicago, and I recently made a submission for DXCC on the nine HF bands.
-Of 1,300 band-countries I submitted, about 1,000 were LOTW.
-Using LOTW saved me about $3,000 in postage -- that's more than enough to buy a really nice rig!
-And LOTW has finally reached critical mass -- as of last week, half of all my QSOs since moving to California in 2006 are confirmed on LOTW!
+I started over on DXCC when I moved here from Chicago, and have since made four submissions for DXCC on the nine HF bands.
+Of 1,800 band-countries I submitted, about 1,300 were LOTW.
+Using LOTW saved me about $4,000 in postage -- that's more than enough to buy a really nice rig!
+And LOTW has finally reached critical mass -- as of last week, 57% of all my QSOs since moving to California in 2006 are confirmed on LOTW!

 My log is uploaded to LOTW and eQSL nearly every week.
 QSL direct or via the Bureau.
 I respond to Bureau cards several times a year via the ARRL via the ARRL Bureau.
 To my friends in Japan -- I am completely disgusted with the massive abuse of the Bureau system by JA hams, who so badly flood it with cards that it takes an average of two years for a one way trip, and another two years for them to receive my card in return.
 I receive 5 cards from JA for every card from the rest of the world combined; many JA hams have sent me more than ten cards, and some have sent me 20 cards!
 This is CRAZY, and I will no longer respond to it.
-I just spent 20 hours filing five months worth of JA cards and preparing more than JA 700 QSLs.
-They are my last responses to JA Bureau cards.
-Effective immediately, I will no longer respond to Bureau cards from Japan.
+A year ago, I spent 20 hours filing five months worth of JA cards and preparing more than JA 700 QSLs.
+They were my last responses to JA Bureau cards.
+Since then, I no longer respond to Bureau cards from Japan.

 My Technical Writing